Global anthropogenic temperature

 The

-present author is not the only one to consider a link btween
+present author is not the only one to consider a link btween electron

-electron precipitation and climate change.
+precipitation and climate change.
+The matter

-al 2016 who considered heliospheric plasma sheet (HPS) impingement onto the
+has been muted on by Tsurutani et al 2016 who considered heliospheric plasma sheet (HPS) impingement

-Seinfield and Pandis discuss atmospheric
+Seinfield and Pandis discuss atmospheric chemistry

-now better understood for EPP.
+better understood for EPP.

 Seppala